Myakka City, Florida: History

-The little town’s hotel was owned and operated by James Q. Baker, and locals and visitors alike stayed there.
+The little town's hotel was owned and operated by James Q. Baker, and locals and visitors alike stayed there.
 The town was prospering so well that there was even discussion of building a junior high school in the area.
 Lumber sawmills, turpentine, and agriculture were the main industries.
 Baker also operated a sawmill, but by 1916, had sold the hotel and moved into East Myakka, where his mill was located.
 In the late 1910s, the E.E.
-Edge Turpentine Company operated there, coming from Groveland, a town in Polk County, Florida.
+Edge Turpentine Company operated there, coming from Groveland, a town in Lake County, Florida.
 By the 1920s, the Florida land boom was in full swing.
-Knox responded by issuing a second plan of the town and renaming his company, from Myakka Fruit Farms to Bradenton Suburban Company, as well as the town’s streets, for the sake of modernization.
+Knox responded by issuing a second plan of the town and renaming his company, from Myakka Fruit Farms to Bradenton Suburban Company, as well as the town's streets, for the sake of modernization.
 A 1926 advertisement noted that the new town consisted of 300,000 acres and a population of 250.
 In addition to a railroad station, the town also sported a four-room school building with three teachers, plus two churches, three stores, a warehouse, a hotel, and a large garage.
 Knox and other county officials desired a hard-surface highway that connected the town with Bradenton, with the intention of taking the highway further east to the border with Desoto County.

 Up until that point, travelers journeyed on sandy, rutted and often flooded roads, particularly during rainy seasons.
 The land boom was short-lived; with the onset of the Great Depression, the town saw a decline.
-The area had been deforested, despite a railroad official’s claim that there were abundant trees to last the sawmills fifty years, and timber to keep several sawmills in operation for half a century.
+The area had been deforested, despite a railroad official's claim that there were abundant trees to last the sawmills fifty years, and timber to keep several sawmills in operation for half a century.
 The railroad tracks were subsequently removed and reportedly sent to South America by the mid-1930s.